lauracion/lacion/content/post/2019-07-14-my-first-user.md

 * *Got to recap on my h2o and learned about the DALEX package for interpretable machine learning and I can't wait to get to the heart of the theory behind the methods implemented in DALEX.*

-A great perk of this tutorial was getting to seat next to Erin, master mind behind h2o.ai automl and one of the two persons I have heard about in the R community (heard as in reading her PhD dissertation carefully) before joining R-Ladies.
+A great perk of this tutorial was getting to seat next to Erin, master mind behind h2o.ai automl and one of the two persons I have heard about in the R community ("heard"" as in reading her PhD dissertation carefully) before joining R-Ladies (or knowing about its existence).

 (The other person I knew from before joining the community was [Luke](https://twitter.com/luketierney4) as a Prof in my US-based alma mater, who was great to see at useR!
 2019, too.)

 The take-home messages from the afternoon tutorial were also awesome.
 Not only did I get to learn how `reticulate` works and wrote my first Python code ever, but also got to observe some mind-blowing teaching skills by [Emma](https://twitter.com/er13_r).
 Among others, she is an expert at engaging first-year Biology undergrads who don't know yet how helpful it will be for them to learn to code with R and Python.